 There’s no seat depth adjustment on the Herman Miller Aeron Chair, but it’s offered in three different sizes: A, B and C. I have size B and think this size is likely to be suitable for most people but it’s of course important to check prior to purchasing to make sure you get this right.
 For me, the chair is the perfect height for shoulder support without the back of the chair being too tall and ugly.
 The mesh design is very well implemented, providing a firm, comfortable seat.

 An optional extra which I’d highly recommend is the adjustable seat angle.
 With this feature, you can lock the seat at a certain angle or leave it unlocked.
 If left unlocked, when you lean forward while working you still receive some support from the chair.
 This is a great setting for people who have to lean forward on their work surface due to the nature of their work like artists and architects, or anyone else when writing in a notebook.

 I have the Onyx Ultra Matte finish on my Aeron — which is a deeper black than the graphite option.
-There’s a higher percentage of recycled plastic used in this colour, and costs a little more than the base finish.
 The beautiful, dark finish of the Onyx is another one of my favourite things about the chair, as it works so well with my black desk accessories and other furniture.
 It’s worth noting that dust is visible against the black and if you’re like me and prefer to keep things reasonably dust-free then there are a fair few crevices to dust out — but I’d still opt for the same finish if I was purchasing again now.

 The 12-year warranty on the Herman Miller Aeron says a lot about the longevity of this chair — solidifying it as an investment in your body and productivity levels for many years ahead.